anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 This means that the security of the CNTT requirements must cover the virtual resources (including the virtualisation layer), the hardware resources, and the VIM (Virtualised Infrastructure Manager).

 There will be a different set of security requirements for each NFVi reference architecture.
-In this case, the first reference architcture is OpenStack.
+In this case, the first reference architecture is OpenStack.

 <a name="7.4.2"></a>
 ## 7.4.2 Define Platform security requirements